 Going to college is irrelevant to students’ success.
 Instead, colleges saw high-performing applicants and rewarded them with admission.
 At no point did the colleges nurture these traits or improve on them.

 A college is like someone who bets on Tom Brady to win a football game.
 The bettor doesn’t make Tom Brady successful.
 The better is just trying to improve her own situation by betting on his success.
 It would be foolish to attribute Tom Brady’s success to the bettor picking him.
-Similarly, don’t fall into the trap of believing that college makes students successful.
-Colleges merely identify who will be successful.
-Then colleges admit those rich, smart, and talented students and then claim their success as their own.

 Why College Is Not Necessary for Success